my-tien/brainpuzzler/tutorial.md

 <div class="8u">

 7\.
 Right click on the two missing puzzle pieces to add them to the reconstruction (image left).
+You can remove accidentally added pieces with \[Shift\] + Right Click.

 8\.
 Scroll to both ends of your work area to find all mistakes.